 The signature of the ICSID convention shows the current administration´s compromise of protecting foreign investment and attracting capital to the economy.
 In my view, this is a positive and important step taken by President Lasso because it allows Ecuador to enter into important new agreements with the international community, which will contribute to the country´s economic growth and result in the generation of jobs for its citizens and development of important projects for their well-being.

-By ZVS Tobar in Features , NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , news
+By ZVS Tobar in Featured , NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , News and Bulletins

 On June 30, 2021, the Constitutional Court put an end to the discussion on weather ICSID required prior legislative approval pursuant to article 419 of the Constitution.
 The Court concluded that ICSID does not require such an approval.